-The Cameron Foundation strives to transform the Tri-Cities and surrounding counties into a healthy, vibrant, and economically vital region by strategically leveraging resources for community impact.
+The Cameron Foundation strives to transform the Tri-Cities and surrounding counties into a healthy, vibrant and economically vital region by strategically leveraging resources for community impact.
 In keeping with this mission, the Foundation created the Annual Service Area Report Card.

 This report card keeps community issues at the forefront, establishes a baseline for the region, and shows how the region compares to trends in both Virginia and the nation.
-This dashboard of community health factors will help guide strategic planning, program design and assessment of progress toward achieving long-term community goals.
+This dashboard of community health factors can help guide strategic planning, program design and assessment of progress toward achieving long-term community goals.

 The Cameron Foundation seeks to foster collaboration to address the most pressing concerns of its region.
-This report card is a critical part of that process, as it helps all stakeholders to understand challenges, identify new opportunities, and set priorities for working together.
+This report card is a critical part of that process, as it helps stakeholders to understand challenges, identify new opportunities, and set priorities for working together.

 - Robert Wood Johnson Foundation (RWJF) County Health Outcomes Ranking